 If you fail to provide particular information which is necessary for us to consider your application, then we will not be able to process your application.

 We may have to share specific and relevant components of your personal information with third-party service providers and other entities within Baillie Gifford, for the purposes of processing your application.
 We require third parties to respect the security of your data and to treat it in accordance with the law.

-In particular, we may share your personal information with: Workday (HR Systems), Kainos (consultant support for Workday), Vero (pre-recruitment and employee vetting for regulatory roles), Hudson (search partner for certain Client Service Manager roles), Sanctuary (search partner for certain graduate roles), and Shepherd and Wedderburn (legal services).
+In particular, we may share your personal information with: Workday (HR Systems), Kainos (consultant support for Workday), Vero (pre-recruitment and employee vetting for regulatory roles), Hudson (search partner for certain Client Service Manager roles), Sanctuary (search partner for certain graduate roles), QA, Limelight Careers (search partners for certain Modern Apprenticeship roles), and Shepherd and Wedderburn (legal services).

 Preserving the security of your information is essential to ensure we meet legal, regulatory, and your own expectations, whilst maintaining high levels of confidence and trust.
 To support these objectives, Baillie Gifford has in place firm-wide policies and procedures covering information security to protect information and preserve the confidentiality, integrity and availability of the personal information we hold.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for.
 If your application is unsuccessful, we will retain your personal information for a period of 12 months from the end of the recruitment cycle (for graduate scheme and modern apprenticeship applicants), or 6 months from the closing date of the vacancy (for all other applicants to specific roles).
 If you have made a speculative application, this data will be held for 12 months.

 Under certain circumstances, by law you have the right to: